RajidiSahithi/Session_9/README.md

 ## [RESULTS]

-I achieved 85% of accuracy at 50th epoch.
-Initially model is under fitting.
-As number of epochs increased it worked good.
+I achieved 85% of accuracy at the 50th epoch.
+Initially model is underfitting.
+As the number of epochs increased it worked well.

-I missed the screen shot of result.
+I missed the screenshot of the result.

 #### MODEL SUMMARY